top of page

 The Seven-Eyed Model: Expanding Awareness

-Drawing on the Seven-Eyed Model (Hawkins & Shohet), supervisors can expand the focus beyond the client and practitioner to include relational dynamics, internal processes, and the wider system.
+The Seven-Eyed Model, developed by Hawkins and Shohet, allows supervisors to expand the focus beyond the client and practitioner.
+It includes relational dynamics, internal processes, and the wider system.
+The model encourages attention to multiple “lenses” within a session, including:

 • The client and their experience